asynchronics/nexosim-py/README.md

 <!-- index start -->
-# NeXosimPy
+# Nexosim-py

-NeXosimPy is the python interface for the [NeXosim](https://github.com/asynchronics/nexosim) simulation server.
+Nexosim-py is the python interface for the [NeXosim](https://github.com/asynchronics/nexosim) simulation server.

 The library's features include: